joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6967742/2026/01/15/davos-wef-global-sports-industry-trillion/

 **Morocco, a lack of tension, expectation and a belief they can win a first AFCON in 50 years**\
-`Hosts Morocco are through to the final of the Africa Cup of Nations`\
+`Hosts Morocco are in the final of the Africa Cup of Nations.
+The entire nation is utterly convinced they are going to win the tournament`\
 https://nytimes.com/athletic/6972988/2026/01/15/morocco-afcon-nigeria-analysis/

 **What happens during the astronauts’ return to Earth?**\